cedric-detienne/Autistic-participatory-metrics/README.md

 ## Application to Research Corpora

-The first case study focuses on **peer-reviewed publications** stemming from research funded by the [AIMS-2-TRIALS](docs/case-studies/AIMS-2-TRIALS/aims_2_trials_overview.md) European consortium.
+The first case study focuses on **peer-reviewed publications** stemming from research supported by the [AIMS-2-TRIALS](docs/case-studies/AIMS-2-TRIALS/aims_2_trials_overview.md) European consortium.
 These publications constitute the initial corpus through which the *reporting* of participatory practices in autism research will be examined, using a structured framework based on the *GRIPP2-LF* checklist.

 The project is currently in the phase of developing a methodological protocol.
 A draft is available for consultation: [protocol_draft_for_review.md](corpus/AIMS-2-TRIALS/protocol/protocol_draft_for_review.md).